sam-the-tutor/celo-Tutorial/README.md

 `SELL`       - Allows the user to sell his shares and get his funds back.
 `MY SHARES` - Allows the user to view how many company shares he holds.

-Users are able to enter the amount of money to deposit in order to buy shares, and also to specify the amount of shares to sell.
+Users are able to enter the amount of money to deposit in order to buy shares, and also to specify the number of shares to sell.

 Now open the `main.js` file in the `src` folder and paste in the following code.